-VEH Masters was born and grew up on a farm just outside of St. Andrews, Scotland.
+Historical Fiction Author V.E.H.
+Masters was born and grew up on a farm just outside of St. Andrews, Scotland, a town steeped in history.

 The first time she was inside St. Andrews Castle was when her history teacher, Miss Grubb, took the class on a visit, aged 12.

-‘I was fascinated, especially when we crept down the siege tunnel, and peered into the bottle dungeon where Cardinal Beaton’s body is said to have been kept, pickled in salt.’
+‘I was fascinated, especially when we crept down the siege tunnel, and peered into the bottle dungeon where Cardinal Beaton’s body is said to have been kept, pickled in salt for fourteen months.’

-The siege of St Andrews Castle was covered briefly in school but was very much about the martyrdom of George Wishart, and, before him, Patrick Hamilton.
+The siege of St Andrews Castle was covered briefly in school but was very much from a Protestant perspective.
 Cardinal Beaton was described as an evil man and the men who murdered him “did the right thing”.
-There was only passing mention of Henry VIII’s involvement or the complex politics.
+There was only passing mention of Henry VIII of England’s involvement or the complex politics.

-‘When I heard that they called themselves the Castilians,’ she says, ‘I remember this shiver of excitement.
+‘When I heard that the men who took the castle and held it under siege called themselves the Castilians,’ she says, ‘I remember this shiver of excitement.
 It seemed the perfect title for a book.’

 ‘I studied history at Stirling University, which was a radical place in those days,’ she says.
 ‘It was taught from a Marxist perspective and, again, no Scottish history.’